Colonial Frontier Massacre Groups

 1886: John Durack Massacres, NT/WA

 On 17 November 1886, ‘Big Johnny Durack’, and his cousin, John Wallace Durack of the Ord River pastoral station in East Kimberley, were allegedly ambushed and fatally speared by Aboriginal warriors near Mt Duncan in the Northern Territory, about 97 kms from the Ord River station.
 Two major reprisal massacres followed, the first in East Kimberley and the other at Waterloo Station in the Northern Territory.
-It is estimated that 220 Aboriginal people were killed.
+An estimated 220 Aboriginal people were killed.

 Estimated total killed: 220